LeGrosLezard/Eyes-detector/README.md

 <em>well on a theory can be built and deconstructed, CARE left is right for our views</em>

-For our personal project, use this to be able to say what a user thinks in conversation through this process
+For our personal project, use this to be able to say what a user thinks in conversation through this process. imagine that everyone can understand each other and that there is no quiproco, that there is no more secret, that acceptable taboo today becomes understandable (taboo of the kind why I have curly and not smooth hair).

 From my 17 years old i try and try to match Patrick Jane or Spencer Ried.
 SPOILER, beginner pay attention to what is said, may be strange.